Speak Irish: Coileáiníní!

 by Bob Carney

 Tá suil agam go bhfuil sibh go maith.
 Depending on your perspective, glass half full, glass half empty, we have had some positive things come out of the first half of 2020.
-One of them being that animal shelters are relatively empty as pet adoptions have risen.
+One of them is that animal shelters are relatively empty as pet adoptions have risen.

 Mary and I, in all our years together, have always been fortunate to share our home and our lives with cats and dogs.
 This May we welcomed Rían, a male Irish Wolfhound puppy from Julie Schaeffer’s “Hops and Hounds” in New York.